MOVIE REVIEW - The Descent

 The Descent

-: Neil Marshall
+Director: Neil Marshall

-: Neil Marshall
+Writer: Neil Marshall

 Producer: Christian Colson

-: Shauna Macdonald, Natalie Mendoza, Alex Reid, Saskia Mulder, MyAnna Buring, Nora-Jane Noone
+Stars: Shauna Macdonald, Natalie Mendoza, Alex Reid, Saskia Mulder, MyAnna Buring, Nora-Jane Noone

-NOTE: The cut reviewed here is the unrated edition available on DVD.
+(NOTE: The cut reviewed here is the unrated edition available on DVD.
 I am told the ending differs somewhat.)

-Saw trilogy or scantly-plotted surrealist freakouts like the Ju-On/Grudge franchise.
+What a strange relief it is for there to be monsters.
+Most current horror films are either slick reels of sadism like the Saw trilogy or scantly-plotted surrealist freakouts like the Ju-On/Grudge franchise.
 Both are skin-crawlingly effective in their way but work against most dramatic fundamentals – they are flatly-acted nightmares that cannot be escaped, so in the end it doesn’t really matter what happens in the plot, doesn’t matter if the characters grow, change, fall in love, learn the truth about What Happened Back Then or finally go back to finish their degree – either they’re going to get torn asunder by something made of creaky metal or the pale people are going to coming clattering out of the beyond for them and that’s all there is to that.

-The Descent may not conjure up the squirming disgust of the first modern trend or the squinting dread of the second, it really does tell a story, and works up some damn fine suspense in the bargain.
+But a monster can eventually be understood.
+It can be encountered, suffered, fought, eluded – it is scary but the people you’re watching might just have a chance…if they can overcome themselves.
+And so while The Descent may not conjure up the squirming disgust of the first modern trend or the squinting dread of the second, it really does tell a story, and works up some damn fine suspense in the bargain.

 The Descent

-is the American breakthrough for British writer/director Neil Marshall, who seems to genuinely love monsters – in his previous film, Dog Soldiers, he was hampered by poor effects but still managed to make the best blend of scares, werewolves and laughs since, well, the only other movie to pull it off, An American Werewolf in London.
+The Descent is the American breakthrough for British writer/director Neil Marshall, who seems to genuinely love monsters – in his previous film, Dog Soldiers, he was hampered by poor effects but still managed to make the best blend of scares, werewolves and laughs since, well, the only other movie to pull it off, An American Werewolf in London.
 Now he achieves a kind of double success, working us up to an unbearable peak of tension with nothing but the dangers in the natural world, and then, with a kind of glee, throwing monsters in on top of that.

 There’s an additional, and most welcome twist, in that all of his main characters are women – athletic, capable women who never once, as hard as it gets, find themselves wishing there was a man around.
 They are friends bound by thrill-seeking – putting a man into the equation would be a useless distraction.